 Balfour to Nelson, 34 km / 21 mi.

 The Nelson and Kootenay Lake area is brimming with a diversity of mountain culture with a vivid past of Victorian architecture, vibrant art scenes and colourful cultural histories.
-Touchstones Museum of Art & History is located in a 1902 heritage building - experience the art gallery, community museum and archives.
+Touchstones Museum of Art and History is located in a 1902 heritage building - experience the art gallery, community museum and archives.
 Streetcar #23 is the last survivor of Nelson's original transit system - Catch the tramway at Lakeside Park and Prestige Resort.

 Nelson is known as the Number One Small Arts Town in Canada.
 It is awash with artisan shops and studios.
 Many of the local crafts people sell their wares at the Farmers Market (Wed & Sat during the summer) and at annual Craft Fairs.
 Also throughout the summer, there is Artwalk in both Nelson and Kaslo, where local art is displayed in the downtown participating businesses.
 A large inventory of public art can be seen throughout Nelson, with sculptures, murals and art infrastructure created by both local and international artists.